hydrosolutions/hydromet-forecasting/doc/hydromet_implementation.md

 #### _max_features_
 **label**: Feature limit per model\
 **description**: Limits how many features can be included in one model.
-This parameters strongly influences how long the training process takes, because a larger value will allow more models to select from.\
+This parameters strongly influences how long the training process takes because a larger value will allow more models to select from.\
 **type**: integer\
 **user choice**: 1..4\
 **default**: 2